sethmlarson/sethmlarson.dev/app/markdown/2023-11-22/security-developer-in-residence-weekly-report-19.md

 ## Other items

+* My work was [featured in an article](https://thenewstack.io/pythons-new-security-developer-has-plans-to-secure-the-language/) by The New Stack.
 * I [became a Python triager](https://github.com/python/core-workflow/issues/515) thanks to the recommendation by **Hugo van Kemenade** in order to be on the `CODEOWNERS` list for CPython SBOM tooling and resources.
 * [Submitted PR](https://github.com/python/release-tools/pull/71/files) to move CPython's source and documentation builds to GitHub Actions.
   I'm waiting for the Developer-in-Residence **Łukasz Langa** to return from conferences to land this one.